-Though the term “American meets British” is overused in the amp biz, the Artemus is essentially an AC30-flavored design with a touch of blackface Fender.
+Though the term “American meets British” is overused in the amp biz, the Artemus was essentially an AC30-flavored design with a touch of blackface Fender.
 Its EL84 power section is accompanied by two 12AX7 tubes in preamp, a 5AR4 rectifier, and an Eminence driver.

 Top-mounted knobs control Volume, Bass, and Treble and rest on the panel alongside switches labeled Edge (bright and upper-mid boost), Mid (midrange), a selector that changes the amp’s output from 15 watts to 30, as well as switches for Standby and On/Off.
 A bias pot is mounted to the underside of the chassis.

 The Artemus’ chassis is hand-wired, and its cabinet is pine finished in black Tolex or one of 10 other coverings.
 The amp is available as a head or in 1×12″, 1×15″, 2×12″, or 2×10″ combo configurations.

 We tested the amp with a recent Gibson ES-335 and a reissue Fender Telecaster.
 With both, the amp’s tone controls had a very useful range; the Edge and Mid switches worked very well for tweaking tone depending on each guitar’s pickups.
 With the Tele, we switched off the Edge, turned on the Mid, dialed in a bit of Bass, cut the Treble, and set the Volume halfway.
 The result was an outstanding, modern Tele tone in the 15-watt setting that simply begged to play Mike Campbell/Heartbreakers-style licks.
 Attack was snappy, with plenty of growl.
 At lower volume, the Artemus cleaned up well.